breck7/scrollsdk/readme.md

 What is Tree Notation?
 ----------------------

-Tree Notation is a simpler way to write code.
+Tree Notation is a simpler kind of code.
 Tree Notation is an error-free base notation like binary.
 This is our current stack of computer languages:

 1 Binary => 1,000+ Syntaxes => 10,000+ languages